lanceschi/lanceschi.github.io/content/blog/191123-gatby-draft-post/index.md

 ---
-title: Draft post support in Gatsby
+title: Draft post support in Gatsby How to
 date: "2019-11-23T17:47:03.284Z"
-description: Adding draft post support to Gatsby starter blog
+description: Adding draft post support to Gatsby starter blog how to
 ---

 [GatsbyJS][GatsbyJS-site] together with [Gatsby starter blog][gatsby-starter-blog] represent a marvellous publishing tool.
 It does definetely lack though the *out-of-the-box* capability of managing and filtering-out blog post with an user defined *draft* status.